.st0{fill:#FFFFFF;}

 Why Optimize Your Google Business Profile?

 The world of local SEO is always evolving, and so is Google Business Profile.
-As a result, optimization involves both chores (maintenance) and opportunities.
+Challenges and opportunities come and go.

-GBP features come and go frequently, or get merged with something else, to meet the changing habits of people searching “near me” or “nearby” or “open now.”
+So do GBP features, or they get merged with something else, all to meet the changing habits of people searching “near me” or “open now.”
 Some changes affect only mobile or desktop search results.
+You don’t need to keep up with everything, but be aware of the options available for your type of business.

 Google Business Profile instantly tells the algorithm whether your business meets the three main criteria for ranking in local search: